 Thomas G. Sloan.
-We consider Mr. Sloan to be a qualified candidate for service on the board, Audit Committee and Nominating and Corporate Governance Committee due to his skills and expertise acquired as the Chief Executive Officer of a successful midwest business headquartered in Assumption, Illinois, as well as his intimate familiarity with First Busey's operations acquired as a director of Busey Bank and First Busey since 2007 and 2010, respectively, and of Main Street Trust Inc. prior to its merger with First Busey in 2007.
+We consider Mr. Sloan to be a qualified candidate for service on the board, Audit Committee and Nominating and Corporate Governance Committee due to his skills and expertise acquired as the Chief Executive Officer of a successful Midwest business headquartered in Assumption, Illinois, as well as his intimate familiarity with First Busey's operations acquired as a director of Busey Bank and First Busey since 2007 and 2010, respectively, and of Main Street Trust Inc. prior to its merger with First Busey in 2007.

 Jon D. Stewart.
-We consider Mr. Stewart to be a qualified candidate for service on the board due to his strategic insight, business expertise and success in managing multi-channel operations in market geographies similar to First Busey.
+We consider Mr. Stewart to be a qualified candidate for service on the board and Audit Committee due to his strategic insight, business expertise and success in managing multi-channel operations in market geographies similar to First Busey.
+Additionally, the board has determined that Mr. Stewart's level of education and experience qualifies him to serve as the "audit committee financial expert" on the Audit Committee, under the regulations of the Securities and Exchange Commission.

 Phyllis M. Wise.
-We consider Dr. Wise to be a qualified candidate for service on the board due to her prominence in the Champaign-Urbana community, her experience in leading a globally-recognized academic institution and her experience serving as director of a large public company.
+We consider Dr. Wise to be a qualified candidate for service on the board and Nominating and Corporate Governance Committee due to her experience in leading a globally-recognized academic institution and serving as director of a large public company.